Individuals seeking assistance in the fight against pain want to know: what is kratom?

 The practice of smoking kratom is thousands of years old.
 Indeed, some users try to smoke kratom with cannabis.
 The leaf burns relatively easily, but smoking is regarded as an inefficient method for kratom delivery.
-It requires the use of more leaves than one would need with capsules or powder.
+It requires more leaves than one would need with capsules or powder.

-As an aside, some people use kratom and cannabis together to experience a greater degree of relaxation.
-However, it is advisable to carefully monitor your intake of both.
-One suggestion, according to reputable psychedelics informational platform The Third Wave, involves eating food in between consuming these substances to avoid the feeling of lightheadedness.
+As an aside, some people use kratom and cannabis together to experience greater relaxation.
+However, it is advisable to monitor your intake of both carefully.
+According to reputable psychedelics informational platform The Third Wave, one suggestion involves eating food in between consuming these substances to avoid the feeling of lightheadedness.